 Every year this week brings me almost comparable amounts of joy and pain.
 It is a week of 3 birthdays for me and a whirlwind of puffing up balloons and running out of bas.tard selloptape.

 By the end of it all I am good for nothing.
 To add to the pain this January has not very kindly brought with it my 47th year.
-In other words I’m getting really old.
+In other words I’m feeling really old.

 Birthday Ice Cream Cake